 If you’re struggling with student loan debt — welcome to the crowd.
-Over two-thirds of young adults who went to college for a bachelors degree took out loans to pay for their education.
+Over two-thirds of young adults who went to college for a bachelor’s degree took out loans to pay for their education, and many are looking into the pros and cons of consolidating student loans.

 If you’re looking for a better way to tackle your debt, you may have considered student loan consolidation.
 But what is it?
+Why consolidate student loans?
+What are all the pros and cons of student loan consolidation?
 And is it right for you?

 What is student loan consolidation?

-People often use the terms —student loan consolidation” and —student loan refinancing” interchangeably, but they’re very different processes.
+People often use the terms “student loan consolidation” and “student loan refinancing” interchangeably, but they’re very different processes.
+And there are many pros and cons of consolidating your student loans to think about.

 Student loan consolidation is for those with federal student loans.
 Under this approach, you take out a Direct Consolidation Loan for the amount of your current debt.
 Moving forward, you’ll have just one loan, rather than several, and one monthly payment.